ebear101/GND2GND/README.md

 - getClassPeriod _Given the time/date, determines the current class period according to schedule_
 - getDayOfWeek _Determine the day of the week based on the date_
 - getNextPeriod _Determines the next class period by adding a full period length (1:15) to the time_
-- haversine _Calculates distance between two GPS coordinates using Haversine formula which accounts for the urviture of the Earth which affects longitude._
+- haversine _Calculates distance between two GPS coordinates using Haversine formula which accounts for the curviture of the Earth which affects longitude._
 - inSchool _Determines whether a given set of coordinates is within the bounds of the school_
 - wing _Determines the wing (section of school) that the device is in based on coordinate input_